Blueberries

 The native peoples of North America have used the blueberry for thousands of years.
 They did not cultivate the plant but managed the healths where it grew wild by burning the vegetation every few years to kill off invasive plants and encourage new growth.
 The European immigrants to the New World soon discovered blueberries and saw them as a valuable wild food.
 By the late eighteenth century settlers were staking claims on blueberry picking grounds and by the early to mid-nineteenth century blueberries were being collected on a commercial scale.
 They were used to feed troops during the American Civil War.

 The requirement of blueberries for acid ground was not understood for a long time, and as a result, early attempts at cultivation were not successful.
 Elizabeth White, the daughter of a successful cranberry grower, and Frederick Coville, a botansit working for the US Department of Agriculture, are credited with the pioneering of blueberry cultivation in the early years of the twentieth century.
 Working both together and seperately, they collected good specimens from the wild and instigated a large scale propagation programme involving thousands of plants..
 The outcome was a number of distinct cultivars.
 One of these, Rubel (1912) is still in cultivation today.
-Other early cultivars still common include Jersey (1928) Coville (1936) and Dixy (1936).
+Other early cultivars still commonly planted include Jersey (1928) Coville (1936) and Dixy (1936).

 Cultivation